How To Tell When a Player Likes Their Hand

 - Faking confidence, which is harder or easier to detect depending on the acting skills of the player.

-Generally speaking, when assessing body language you want to look for clusters of actions.
-For example, a player who locks eyes with you and is breathing regularly, but who is leaning back in their chair, is more likely to have a strong hand than not.
-In contrast, a player who cannot maintain eye contact, and has a voice that cracks when they speak and starts to bite their nails, is more likely to have a weak hand.
+Generally speaking, when assessing poker tells in body language, you want to look for clusters of actions.
+For example, a player who locks eyes with you and is breathing regularly but is leaning back in their chair, is more likely to have a strong hand than not.
+In contrast, a player who cannot maintain eye contact, has a voice that cracks when they speak, or starts to bite their nails is more likely to have a weak hand.

 The first and most obvious way tells can give you an advantage is by being able to read behavior, which in turn allows you to make more calculated bets.
-However, there are two other strategies involving poker tells that can help you “play your opponents”.
+However, there are two other strategies involving common poker tells that can help you “play your opponents.”

-If you are new to understanding betting patterns and are wondering where to start, poker pro Mike Leah offered this advice on the education poker channel, Ivey League:
+If you are new to understanding betting patterns and are wondering where to start, poker pro, Mike Leah, offered this advice on the educational poker channel Ivey League:

-- Remember to pay attention when you’re both in hand and not in hand, in order to pick up as much information as possible.
+- Remember to pay attention when you’re both in hand and not in hand, to pick up as much information as possible.

 - This will help you identify the common mistakes people make when betting, such as betting too much on a draw, betting too little when they have a strong hand, and not betting high enough when making a blocking bet.